One of the Nation’s Premier Consumer Protection Attorneys

 As the chair of Lieff Cabraser’s Consumer Protection practice group for the past sixteen years and chair of the firm’s Cybersecurity & Data Privacy group since its inception in 2016, Michael W. Sobol leads novel and challenging consumer protection class action lawsuits of first impression.
 Within the last few years, Michael’s cases have recovered over one billion dollars and have reformed the business practices for the benefit of tens of millions consumers nationwide.
 In late 2017, the National Law Journal named Michael a “Cybersecurity & Data Privacy Trailblazer” for doing work of particular significance “in the fight against criminal cyber activity and towards adding much needed layers of data security in an increasingly digital world of commerce.”

-For the past three consecutive years, Mr. Sobol has been honored as a finalist for Consumer Attorney of the Year Award by the Consumer Attorneys of California.
+The Consumer Attorneys of California have repeatedly honored Michael as a finalist for the organization’s Consumer Attorney of the Year Award.
 In 2011, the CAOC recognized Michael for Gutierrez v.
 Wells Fargo, a class action trial that proved Wells Fargo deceptively represented its accounting of debit card transactions.
-Those findings were affirmed on appeal, and a $203 million judgment for restitution has entered on behalf of a class of over one million California consumers.
+Those findings were affirmed on appeal, and a $203 million judgment for restitution has been entered on behalf of a class of over one million California consumers.

-In 2012, the CAOC recognized Mr. Sobol for his work in the Yourke v.
+In 2012, the CAOC recognized Michael for his work in the Yourke v.
 Bank of America overdraft fees case which resulted in a $410 million settlement for customers nationwide.
-In 2013, the CAOC recognized him as part of the team that led the multidistrict litigation, In re Chase Bank Check Loans, which produced a $100 million settlement of the claim that Chase Bank violated the covenant of good faith and fair dealing in special check loan deals with its credit card customers.
+In 2013, the CAOC recognized Michael as part of the team that led the multidistrict litigation, In re Chase Bank Check Loans, which produced a $100 million settlement of claims that Chase Bank violated the covenant of good faith and fair dealing in special check loan deals with its credit card customers.